EmpiresCommunity/ECSProjectiles/README.md

 # ECSProjectiles
 A (someday) Multiplayer ECS-Based Projectile and Ballistics Simulation for UE4

-This UE plugin uses an ECS framework (FLECS in our case) to simulate simple ballistic projects that use linetraces to collide with things and Niagara render, The Projectile code works but the networking section is very early on and can't replicate entities yet.
+This experimental UE plugin uses an ECS framework (FLECS in our case) to simulate simple ballistic projects that use linetraces to collide with things and Niagara render, The Projectile code works but the networking section is very early on and can't replicate entities yet.
 You will certainly need modify code if you want to use this for your game.